QuantEcon/lecture-python-intro/lectures/inequality.md

 ```

 This plot shows that all three western economies gdp per capita has grown over time with some fluctuations
-in the gini coefficient.
+in the Gini coefficient.
 However the appears to be significant structural differences between Norway and the USA.

 ## Top shares